Application Programming Interface (API)

-Vector ships with a GraphQL API that allows you to interact with a running Vector instances.
-This page will cover how to configuration and enable Vector's API.
+Vector ships with a GraphQL API that allows you to interact with a running Vector instance.
+This page covers how to configure and enable Vector’s API.

 Configuration